A comparative study of the dynamic critical behavior of the four-state Potts like models: RESULTS AND DISCUSSIONS

 In order to obtain the exponent $\theta_g$, the initial configuration of the system should be carefully prepared with a precise and small value of $m_0$.
 After estimating $\theta_g$ for a number of $m_0$ values, its final value is obtained from the limit $m_0 \rightarrow 0$.
 In this work, we used $4\cdot 10^{-4} < m_0 \leq 5\cdot 10^{-3}$.

-As we are consider three models and two different order parameters, it is worth to explain how obtain $m_0$ in each case.
-For the FSP model, each site on the lattice is occupied by a spin variable which takes the values $\sigma=0$, 1, 2 or 3 with equal probability.
-After, the magnetization is measured by using the Eq. (\ref{Eq:FSPM}) and then, the variables in the sites are randomly chosen up to obtain a null value for the magnetization.
-The last procedure is to change $\delta$ sites on the lattice in order to obtain the initial magnetization desired.
+As we are considering three models and two different order parameters, it is worth to explain how to obtain $m_{0}$ in each case.
+At the beginning, each site on the lattice of the FSP model is occupied by a spin variable which takes the values $\sigma =0$, 1, 2 or 3 and, for the 3TU and BW models, the sites are occupied by spin variables which take the values $\pm 1$.
+For each model, the values of spin variables are chosen with equal probability.
+Afterward, the magnetization of the models is measured by using the Eqs. (\ref{Eq:FSPM}) for the FSP model or (\ref{Eq:BWTUM}) for the 3TU and BW models.
+In order to obtain a null value of the initial magnetization, some sites of the lattices are randomly chosen and its signs (or values) are changed.
+Finally, the desired value for the initial magnetization of each model is obtained by changing the sign (or the value) of $\delta $ sites on the lattice.
 When using the Eq. (\ref{Eq:FSPM}), the initial magnetization is given by

-and a value of $m_0$ is obtained choosing $\delta$ sites occupied by $\sigma=0$, 2 or 3 and substituting them by $\sigma=1$.
-For the Eq. (\ref{Eq:BWIMTSIM}), $m_0$ is given simply by
+and a value of $m_{0}$ is obtained choosing $\delta $ sites occupied by $\sigma =0$, 2 or 3 and substituting them by $\sigma =1$.
+For the Eq. (\ref{Eq:BWTUM}), $m_{0}$ is simply given by

-and to obtain a value of $m_0$, we choose randomly $\delta/2$ sites occupied by $\sigma=-1$ and substitute them by $\sigma=1$.
+and to obtain a value of $m_{0}$, we choose randomly $\delta /2$ sites occupied by $\sigma =-1$ and substitute them by $\sigma =1$.

-In Fig. \ref{Fig:theta_g} we show the behavior of the global persistence probability for $L=240$ and a small value of $m_0$ for the FSP (on top), BW (on middle), and IMTSI (on bottom) models, in double-log scales.
-The error bars, calculated over five sets of $20~000$ samples are smaller than the symbols.
+In Fig. \ref{Fig:theta_g} we show the behavior of the global persistence probability for $L=240$ and a small value of $m_{0}$ for the FSP(on top), 3TU (on middle), and BW (on bottom) models, in double-log scales.
+The error bars, calculated over five sets of $20000$ samples are smaller than the symbols.

-The inset in Fig. \ref{Fig:theta_g} display the estimates of $\theta_g$ for different values of $m_0$ and the limit procedure $m_0 \rightarrow 0$ for the models.
+The insets in Fig. \ref{Fig:theta_g} display the estimates of $\theta _{g}$ for different values of $m_{0}$ and the limiting procedure $m_{0}\rightarrow 0$ for the models.

-In Table \ref{Tb:persistence}, we show the extrapolated values of $\theta_g$ for $L=120$, 180 and 240 for the FSP, BW and IMTSI models.
+In Table \ref{Tb:persistence}, we show the extrapolated values of $\theta _{g}$ for $L=120$, $180$ and $240$ for the BW, 3TU and FSP models.
+Finite-size effects are less than statistical errors.